frammkor/design-patterns-and-SOLID-principles/designPattern/structuralPatterns/adapter-wrapper/README.md

 ## When to use it?

-Wen there is an existing object which provides the functionality that client needs.
+When there is an existing object which provides the functionality that client needs.
 But client code can not use it because is expecting an object with a different interface.
 The Adapter design will shape the object to the client's expected interface.

 ## Implementing